Tok-ra/dvz_wmac/readme.md

 Questions
-1. do we need prepare seperated materials to distingguish op/pc???
+1. do we need prepare different materials to distingguish op/pc???
-   update: I'm use same materials for op and pc period.
+   update: use same materials for op and pc period.
 2. coarse model only has one resurface_file, but there're two resurface polygons files
-   fix: use two resurface file in the fine scale model, need check with MLR
+   fix: use two resurface files in the fine scale model, need check with MLR
-4. same side aquifer boudnary for pre-hanford and oppc period?
+4. same side aquifer boundary for pre-hanford and oppc period?
-   update: I'm use the same aquifer boundaries for pre-hanford and oppc period.
+   update: use the same aquifer boundaries for pre-hanford and oppc period.
 5. There should be scripts/data to automaticlly generate the sources, ask MLR
    question: didn't find it in project folder
-6. the base model of coarse scale simlation doesn't have tanks even for oppc period
+6. the base model of coarse scale simulation doesn't have tanks even for oppc period
    update: I put intera's tanks in
-7. In coarse scale model setup, the base model has different resolution as the facies model
+7. In coarse scale models setup, the base model has different resolution as the facies model
 8. need attension:how MLR choose the model origin? why it's slightly different from xpiv and ypiv